-The geogrid layout, lapping, and braiding plan.

-The geotextile layout, and lapping plan.
+The geogrid layout, lapping, and braiding plan.Measured as an item.The geotextile layout, and lapping plan.Measured as an item.

 Before placement of the geotextile, and geogrid submit plans to the Superintendent.

 24.15.8 Precast panel lifting and placement procedure